xp44mm/Notebook/Compilers/Chapter  3 Lexical  Analysis.md

 ##### Implementing Multiway Branches

-We might imagine that the switch in Fig. 3.5 requires many steps to exe­cute, and that placing the case eof first is not a wise choice.
+We might imagine that the switch in Fig. 3.5 requires many steps to execute, and that placing the case eof first is not a wise choice.
 Actually, it doesn't matter in what order we list the cases for each character.
-In prac­tice, a multiway branch depending on the input character is be made in one step by jumping to an address found in an array of addresses, indexed by characters.
+In practice, a multiway branch depending on the input character is be made in one step by jumping to an address found in an array of addresses, indexed by characters.

 ---

+## 3.3 Specification of Tokens

+Regular expressions are an important notation for specifying lexeme patterns.
+While they cannot express all possible patterns, they are very effective in specifying those types of patterns that we actually need for tokens.
+In this section we shall study the formal notation for regular expressions, and in Section 3.5 we shall see how these expressions are used in a lexical-analyzer generator.
+Then, Section 3.7 shows how to build the lexical analyzer by converting regular expressions to automata that perform the recognition of the specified tokens.

+### 3.3.1 Strings and Languages

+An *alphabet* is any finite set of symbols.
+Typical examples of symbols are letters, digits, and punctuation.
+The set {0, 1} is the *binary alphabet*.
+ASCII is an important example of an alphabet; it is used in many software systems.
+Unicode, which includes approximately 100,000 characters from alphabets around the world, is another important example of an alphabet.

 A *string* over an alphabet is a finite sequence of symbols drawn from that alphabet.
 In language theory, the terms "sentence" and "word" are often used as synonyms for "string."
 The length of a string s, usually written $|s|$ is the number of occurrences of symbols in s.
 For example, `banana` is a string of length six.
 The empty string, denoted ε, is the string of length zero.

 A language is any countable set of strings over some fixed alphabet.
 This definition is very broad.
-Abstract languages like $phi$, the empty set, or $\{\epsilon\}$, the set containing only the empty string, are languages under this definition.
+Abstract languages like Ø, the *empty set*, or {ε}, the set containing only the empty string, are languages under this definition.
 So too are the set of all syntactically well-formed C programs and the set of all grammatically correct English sentences, although the latter two languages are difficult to specify exactly.
 Note that the definition of "language" does not require that any meaning be ascribed to the strings in the language.
 Methods for defining the "meaning" of strings are discussed in Chapter 5.

 ---